limingyialpha/dnn-evaluation-helper/README.md

     6. py-opencv
     7. tqdm

-5. After the installation of the pacakges above, activate this encironment and install the CMD.exe Prompt in this environment
+6. After the installation of the pacakges above, activate this encironment and install the CMD.exe Prompt in this environment
-6. Open the CMD.exe Prompt and change directory to the top-level directory of the cloned Repo
+7. Open the CMD.exe Prompt and change directory to the top-level directory of the cloned Repo
-7. Run the following command: python -m app
+8. Run the following command: python -m app
-8. Follow the instructions in the  CMD.exe Prompt
+9. Follow the instructions in the CMD.exe Prompt and enter the folder path where the unzipped questionnaire images are at for the both questions
-9. The generated output are labelled questionnaire images and an excel file with the aggregated data
+10. The generated output are labelled questionnaire images and an excel file with the aggregated data.